Protecting children from poor air quality: 6 things to know

 Justine Ross, Michigan Medicine

-Two-thirds of parents say over the past two years they have experienced at least one day with poor or unhealthy air quality in their area, according to the University of Michigan Health C.S.
+In 2023, two thirds of parents reported experiencing at least one day with poor or unhealthy air quality in their area, according to the University of Michigan Health C.S.
 Mott Children’s Hospital National Poll on Children’s Health.

-“Our report suggests poor air quality is a common issue for families.
+"Our previous Mott Poll report suggested that poor air quality was a common issue for families.
 Local news and weather reports may help parents gauge their community’s air quality, but many seem unsure about how to protect their child when air quality worsens,” said Susan Woolford, M.D., M.P.H., pediatrician at U-M Health C.S.
 Mott Children’s Hospital and co-director of the Mott Poll.

 Children's organs are still developing, making them more susceptible to health risks from exposure to polluted air caused by wildfire smoke and other pollutants.
 This makes it essential to take precautions to protect their well-being when the air is unhealthy.”
 Susan Woolford, M.D., M.P.H.

-“Children's organs are still developing, making them more susceptible to health risks from exposure to polluted air caused by wildfire smoke and other pollutants,” Woolford said.
+“Children's organs are still developing, making them more susceptible to health risks from exposure to polluted air caused by wildfire smoke and other pollutants,” Woolford added.

 “This makes it essential to take precautions to protect their well-being when the air is unhealthy.”